+• Authority Level Required

+All of the following configuration steps carried out on the System i may require "create" or "change" authority.

+1. Make sure the printer is set up.

+For details about how to set up the printer, see page 9 "Configuration Checklist".

-- Authority Level Required All of the following configuration steps carried out on the System i may require "create" or "change" authority. - 1 Make sure the printer is set up.
-See p.7 "Configuration Checklist". - 2 Using the printer's control panel or Web Image Monitor, set up the printer for IPDS by setting the parameters and values shown in the following table.
+Using the printer's control panel or Web Image Monitor, set up the printer for IPDS by setting the parameters and values shown in the following table.

-Menu Item Setting
+Menu ltem Setting

 IPDS Emulation Mode Native

 IPDS Font Substitution Off

-- 3 Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
-See the manual explaining the network functions provided by the supplier. - If the printer and System i are not on the same LAN segment, verify that there is a route defined in the TCP/IP route list on the System i.
-If necessary, use the ADDTCPRTE command on the System i to create a route definition. - Create or verify the existence of a System i TCP/IP interface for Token Ring or Ethernet.
-See p.16 "Configuring a System i TCP/IP Interface". - 6 Configure System i with p.19 "Configuring PSF/400 for IPDS". - 1 Vary the printer ON using the VFYCFG command. - Uverify that TCP/IP has been started using the STRTCP command. - Test your configuration.
-See p.22 "Verifying the IPDS Configuration on System i". - To share the printer on the network, verify that the necessary parameters have been set correctly.
-See p.23 "Sharing the PSF/400 Printer on the Network".
+- 3. Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
+See the manual explaining the network functions provided by the supplier. - 4.
+If the printer and System i are not on the same LAN segment, verify that there is a route defined in the TCP/IP route list on the System i.
+If necessary, use the ADDTCPRTE command on the System i to create a route definition. - 5.
+Create or verify the existence of a System i TCP/IP interface for Token Ring or Ethernet.

+For details about System i TCP/IP interface, see page 18 "Configuring a System i TCP/IP Interface".

+6. Configure System i.

+For details about how to configure System i, see page 21 "Configuring PSF/400 for IPDS".

+- 7. Vary the printer ON using the VFYCFG command. - 8.
+Verify that TCP/IP has been started using the STRTCP command. - 9.
+Test your configuration.

+For details about how to test your configuration, see page 24 "Verifying the IPDS Configuration on System i".

+To share the printer on the network, verify that the necessary parameters have been set correctly.

+For details about sharing the printer on the network, page 25 "Sharing the PSF/400 Printer on the Network".